cmrivers/epipy/_posts/2014-02-01-case-tree-plot.md

 ### Examples

 For this we will use example data in the data/ folder of epipy.
-You may have to modify the path below.
 For this example, we will color the nodes by cluster.

 In order to build a case tree plot, you'll have to provide the generation mean (gen_mean) and generation standard deviation (gen_sd).